RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `51` - `RELEASE_DRAGONSHIFT`

-The effects will be triggered once when the user completed shapeshifting.
+Triggered once when the user completed shapeshifting.

 ### `60` - `HP_MORE_NO_SUPPORT_CHARA`